 The majority of these women’s voices are silent.
 It is our responsibility- the ones who are unafraid to speak out, to be a voice for those who cannot, or will not.

-It seems to me, that the advertisements of women without faces, represent the lives of these women- without voices.
+It seems to me, that the advertisements of women without faces represent the lives of these women- voiceless.

 The new mikva rulings passed down by the high court, supporting women’s choice to immerse alone, was not a law I saw being passed anytime in the near future.
 Going back three and a half years, I remember that day so clearly… Continue Reading >>

 My oldest daughter, Naama, is a sweet and sensitive little girl.
 She stood up in front of camera crews and news reporters… Continue Reading >>